 I live in southern Indiana, in a condo because I despise yard work.
-I live with a dog because they are the best of us.
-I live close to an intersection with three chicken joints because fried chicken speaks to a part of my soul that knows no words.
+I live with a cats because they are the best combination of honesty and gentleness, I live close to an intersection with three chicken joints because fried chicken speaks to a part of my soul that knows no words.

-During the work day you’ll find me in front of a computer, analyzing spreadsheets or learning python or scripting emails.
-After work I’m painting or drawing or reading – sometimes meeting friends for tea and conversation.
+During the work day you’ll find me in front of a computer, analyzing spreadsheets or writing sql or scripting emails … also cussing, because it makes me laugh.
+After work I’m painting or drawing or reading (or drinking and watching Deadwood) – sometimes meeting friends for tea and conversation.

-There are days when I run and days when I eat a pint of ice cream … I am many things.
+There are days when I swim and days when I eat chicken wings … I am many things.

 I’m a joy finder and a magic maker.
 I assemble home in every corner of my existence and feel the miracle of the act.

 More than anything else, I think and I create.